 Proposed recommendation #5:

 The CG recommends no further action on this topic.
-Instead, the GAC, GNSO as well as the ICANN Board should all assess the effect of the early engagement mechanisms and based on that assessment determine whether such a conciliation mechanism is to be developed at some point in the future.
+Instead, the GAC, the GNSO and the ICANN Board should all assess the impact of the early engagement mechanisms and based on that assessment determine whether such a conciliation mechanism is to be developed at some point in the future.
 Nevertheless, the CG does encourage the GAC and the GNSO Council to engage in dialogue, either through the regular mechanisms identified (GNSO Liaison to the GAC, GNSO-GAC leadership meetings) or on an ad-hoc basis in those instances where there is an obvious difference between the proposed PDP recommendations and GAC input that has been provided.
 Such a dialogue could for example take place following the publication of the Initial Report and/or before consideration by the GNSO Council of the Final Report.

-Evaluate effectiveness of preliminary recommendations on GAC early engagement in issue scoping phase of GNSO PDP
+Evaluate effectiveness of preliminary recommendations on GAC early engagement in issue scoping phase of GNSO PDP.

 Observations: